 Within a few days of your admission letters, you will be notified about the BTH scholarships, if you have applied for those.

-As noted in your offer letter you should aim to arrive for the Orientation Week commencing August 26th, 2019.
-Official semester dates can be found by clicking here.
+As noted in your offer letter you should aim to arrive for the Orientation Week commencing August 24th, 2020.
 Please note that in the MSLS programme there will be a short winter break in late December/early January, though this is officially part of the semester and exams/presentations follow immediately afterwards.

 See our Key Dates page with a summary.